Steven0110/typhoon_tmp/readme.md

 - The admin dashboard has a "Back to Site" link to return to the main website
 - All navigation within each section is fully functional

+## GitHub Pages Deployment

+This branch (gh-pages) is structured for GitHub Pages hosting:

+1. All content is placed in the root directory as required by GitHub Pages
+2. To deploy:
+   - Push this branch to GitHub
+   - Go to your repository settings
+   - Under "GitHub Pages", select the "gh-pages" branch as the source
+   - The site will be published at https://yourusername.github.io/repository-name/

-## Setup Instructions
+## Setup Instructions (Alternative Hosting)

-Simply place the entire project on a web server or hosting service.
+If not using GitHub Pages, simply place the entire project on any web server or hosting service.
 No database or backend is required as this is a static site.

 ## Development Notes